Direct linearisation approach to discrete integrable systems associated with $\mathbb{Z}_\mathcal{N}$ graded Lax pairs: Introduction

 The discrete \ac{KdV}-type and \ac{BSQ}-type equations are lower-order lattice models.
 A natural problem would be to understand the integrability of higher-order (or higher-rank) \ac{PDeltaE}s.
 However, studying higher-order difference equations directly is rather difficult since even the 9-point \ac{PDeltaE}s already take complex forms.
-A sensible way to solve such a problem is, instead, to consider integrable discrete multi-component systems.
+A sensible way to solve such a problem is, instead, to consider integrable discrete multi-component systems, which, in a sense, makes it possible for us to deal we equations in relatively lower orders, though more components must be introduced as the price we have to pay.
+Typical ways of constructing such systems include periodic reductions of discrete higher-dimensional models (see e.g. \cite{KNY02}) and the Lax approach based on ``big'' matrices (for instance, see \cite{PN96}), etc.

 Very recently, Fordy and Xenitidis \cite{FX17a} generalised the early result regarding the discrete-time Bogoyavlensky lattice equations in \cite{PN96}, and proposed a systematical scheme for integrable difference equations associated with $\mathbb{Z}_\cN$ graded discrete Lax pairs.
 The key point in their construction is an $\cN\times\cN$ periodic matrix

 which has very nice properties such as $\bSg^\cN=\bI$ and $\bSg^\rT=\bSg^{-1}$, where $\bI$ is the $\cN\times\cN$ unit matrix.
 With the help of $\bSg$, $\mathbb{Z}_\cN$ graded discrete Lax pairs are generated by the $\cN\times\cN$ level $\alpha$ matrices $\bA=\diag(a^{(0)},a^{(1)},\cdots,a^{(\cN-1)})\bSg^\alpha$ for $\alpha=0,1,\cdots,\cN-1$, i.e. the $\mathbb{Z}_\cN$ graded ring.
 The benefit of such a construction is that all the integrable difference equations arising from such a framework can be written as quadrilateral coupled systems and one thus successfully avoids dealing with higher-order terms.
 Moreover, the integrability of these integrable difference equations also results in novel \ac{YB} maps \cite{FX17b}.